AurelioDeRosa/Audero-Wav-Extractor/README.md

 This library requires PHP version 5.3 or higher

 ## Usage ##
 "Audero Wav Extractor" is very easy to use.
 Since it uses namespaces, you can use your own autoloader or the one included in the library to dynamically load the classes needed.
 If you already have your class' loader, you've to just add the path to the library to the include path.
 Otherwise, you can set the included loader as shown in the following example.
-After that, you can simply create an AuderoWavExtractor instance and call the library's main method `extractChunk()`.
+After that, you can simply create an AuderoWavExtractor instance and call the method that better fits your needs.
+With [Audero Wav Extractor](https://bitbucket.org/AurelioDeRosa/auderowavextractor) you can download the chunk using `downloadChunk()`, save it on the hard disk using `saveChunk()` or retrieve it as a string using `getChunk()`.

-    <?php
-        // Set include path
-        set_include_path(get_include_path() .
-PATH_SEPARATOR . __DIR__ . '/../src/');
-        // Include the class loader
-        require_once 'Audero\Loader\AutoLoader.php';
-        // Set the classes' loader method
-        spl_autoload_register('Audero\Loader\AutoLoader::autoload');

-        $extractor = new \Audero\WavExtractor\AuderoWavExtractor('path-to-source-file/filename.wav');
-        $extractor->extractChunk(0, 2000);
-    ?>

-## Examples ##
-In this section you can see several examples of how to take advantage of "Audero Wav Extractor".

 ### Example 1 ###
 #### Extract a chunk from a wav file and force the download to the user's browser ####